sustrik/libdill/tutorial-protocol.md

 }
 ```

-To understand what this is good for think of it from user's perspective: You call `hquery()` function and pass it a handle and ID of quux handle type.
+To understand what this is good for think of it from user's perspective: You call `hquery()` function and pass it a handle and the ID of quux handle type.
 The function will fail with `ENOTSUP` if the handle is not a quux handle.
-It will return pointer to `quux` structure otherwise.
+It will return pointer to `quux` structure if it is.
 You can use the pointer to perform useful work on the object.

 But wait!
-Doesn't it break encapsulation?
+Doesn't that break encapsulation?
 Anyone can call `hquery()` function, get the pointer to raw quux object and mess with it in unforeseen ways.

 But no. Note that `quux_id` is defined as static.
 The ID is not available anywhere except in the file that implements quux handle.
 No external code will be able to get the raw object pointer.
-The encapsulation works after all.
+The encapsulation works as expected after all.

 That being said, we can finally implement our new user-facing function: